Glasgow Subway: 1890–1977

 The trains lost their original plum and cream-coloured liveries, being painted red and white instead.
 From the 1950s the trains became all red—in a shade similar to that of London buses.
 During the early 1970s, trailer carriage number 41 was repainted in the original 1896 livery.

 According to Keith Anderson World War II brought an "unprecedented" level of use by passengers.
 Anderson attributes this, and an increase in patronage in the years leading up to the conflict, to the expansion of the local shipyard workforce due to the need for rearmament.
-Unlike its larger counterpart in London the system's stations did not make good air-raid shelters due to its much more limited depth.
+Unlike its larger counterpart in London the system's stations did not make good air-raid shelters as they were much less deep.
 On 18 September 1940, during World War II, a German bomb, which dropped during a night raid on Glasgow and may have been intended for nearby naval facilities, landed on a bowling green to the south of Merkland Street station.
 The resulting explosion caused damage to both tunnels, leading to closure of part of the system until repairs were completed in January 1941.
 The system suffered no other damage during the conflict.
 It did lose staff who were called up to participate in the war effort.